Santi-I-Guess/Pamap/README.md

 macro is placed either inside or outside a trail, and it's argument is read to the newline.
 Subsequent macro calls in the same context simply overwrite each other, if applicable. %d refers to an integer.
-- \#start_pos %d,%d,%d: specifiy the position to put the camera at the beginning of the program / the next file reload.
+- `#start_pos %d,%d,%d`: specifiy the position to put the camera at the beginning of the program / the next file reload.
 May be placed outside or inside trail backets.
-- \#teleport_pos %d,%d,%d: specify the position to teleport the camera when V is pressed.
+- `#teleport_pos %d,%d,%d`: specify the position to teleport the camera when V is pressed.
 May be placed outside or inside trail backets.
-- \#node_color xxxxxx: specify the node color all nodes in a given trail. must be used inside a trail, must have 6 digit hex color without prefix
+- `#node_color xxxxxx`: specify the node color all nodes in a given trail. must be used inside a trail, must have 6 digit hex color without prefix
-- \#edge_color xxxxxx: specify the edge color all edges in a given trail. must be used inside a trail, must have 6 digit hex color without prefix
+- `#edge_color xxxxxx`: specify the edge color all edges in a given trail. must be used inside a trail, must have 6 digit hex color without prefix